 But, many fishers believe that the color of the lure is just as important as other factors.
 After all, it’s what the fish sees.
 We need to think from the eye of the fish to lure them with attractive and interesting objects.

-As bass are opportunistic creatures, they’ll eat anything that comes across their way and will hunt all the objects that interest them.
+As bass are opportunistic creatures, they’ll eat most things that come across their way and will hunt all the objects that interest them.
 Our job is to make the lures look attractive and clear to see.
 We need to create a good contrast between the lure and water, so that fish will see it right away.

 Lure color depends on lots of factors but the lure type isn’t important for this matter.
 Although, the most common color for a soft plastic worm is a neutral one but other than that don’t think too much about the lure types to choose the color.